-- (1) A person must hold a license for a manufacturer of interactive gaming systems to supply or provide any interactive gaming system, including, without limitation, any piece of proprietary software or hardware; and - (2) A person may be required by the Commission to hold a license for a manufacturer of equipment associated with interactive gaming. - (c) Set forth standards for the suitability of a person to be licensed as a manufacturer of interactive gaming systems or manufacturer of equipment associated with interactive gaming that are as stringent as the standards for a nonrestricted license. - (d) Provide that gross revenue received by an establishment from the operation of interactive gaming is subject to the same license fee provisions of NRS 463.370 as the games and gaming devices of the establishment [...], unless federal law otherwise provides for a similar fee or tax. - (e) Set forth standards for the location and security of the computer system and for approval of hardware and software used in connection with interactive gaming. - (f) Define "equipment associated with interactive gaming," "interactive gaming system," "manufacturer of equipment associated with interactive gaming," "manufacturer of interactive gaming systems," "operate interactive gaming" and "proprietary hardware and software" as the terms are used in this chapter. - [4.] (g) Provide that any license to operate interactive gaming does not become effective until: - (1) A federal law authorizing the specific type of interactive gaming for which the license was granted is enacted; or
+- (1) A provide that a person must hold a license for a manufacturer of interactive gaming systems to supply or provide any interactive gaming system, including, without limitation, any piece of proprietary software or hardware and - (2) A person may be required by the Commission to hold a license for a manufacturer of equipment associated with interactive gaming. - (c) Set forth standards for the suitability of a person to be licensed as a manufacturer of interactive gaming systems or manufacturer of equipment associated with interactive gaming that are as stringent as the standards for a nonrestricted license. - (d) Provide that gross revenue received by an establishment from the operation of interactive gaming is subject to the same license fee provisions of NRS 463.370 as the games and gaming devices of the establishment. - (e) Set forth standards for the location and security of the computer system and for approval of hardware and software used in connection with interactive gaming. - (f) Define "equipment associated with interactive gaming," "interactive gaming system," "manufacturer of equipment associated with interactive gaming," "manufacturer of interactive gaming systems," "operate interactive gaming" and "proprietary hardware and software" as the terms are used in this chapter. - (g) Provide that any license to operate interactive gaming does not become effective until:

+(1) A federal law authorizing interactive gaming is enacted; or